-Conduct Meeting: An initial meeting between the accused student or student group and the hearing officer to review the information, discuss the allegations, and ask the accused their position on the alleged violations.
-The accused will also have the ability to waive or request ("consideration for") a hearing or sanctioning hearing.
+Conduct Meeting: An initial meeting between the responding student or student group and the hearing officer to review the information, discuss the allegations, and ask the respondent their position on the alleged violations.
+The respondent will also have the ability to waive or request a hearing or sanctioning hearing.